AndresYague/Snuppat/Readme.txt

 -PDCZ overshooting parameter: Overshooting parameter at the bottom of the PDCZ.

--Metallicity: Desired metallicity
+-Metallicity: Desired metallicity.

--MixFreq: Divide integration timestep in mixFreq steps to perform mixing (both convective and extramixing)
+-MixFreq: Divide integration timestep in mixFreq steps to perform mixing (both convective and extramixing).

 -Minimum integDt: The minium dt in years to consider an integration.
 It may be higher if the model or sum of models have inherently a greater timestep but